stevenbal/cmis-adapter/README.rst

 | CMIS-mapper object      | ``DOCUMENT_MAP``                |
 +-------------------------+---------------------------------+

-All CMIS-mapper properties are described in the `cmis_mapper.json`_.
+The mapping between API-attributes and CMIS properties can be found in the `cmis_mapper.json`_.

 **Gebruiksrechten**